-Determine pages sizes available on your Linux system, and decide on the size you intend to use.
+From the page sizes that are available on your Linux system, you must decide on the size you intend to use.
 Smaller repositories may use 2MB pages, but repositories with multi-GB shared page cache sizes may benefit more from 1GB pages.